mems/calepin/Operating Systems/Windows/Windows.md

 	> Use `git-bash.exe` and just use the mintty that comes with Git for Windows
 	> - [CTRL -C event is closing the ConsoleZ window instead of returning to a prompt · Issue #262 · cbucher/console](https://github.com/cbucher/console/issues/262#issuecomment-183875609)

-	To start bash, in different terminal emulators:
+	To start bash, in different terminal emulators (interactive shell):

 	- [Mintty](https://github.com/mintty/mintty) (that comes with Git for Windows): `C:\Program Files\Git\git-bash.exe`.
 See [windows - How can I find out the command line options for git-bash.exe? - Super User](https://superuser.com/questions/1104567/how-can-i-find-out-the-command-line-options-for-git-bash-exe)
 		[CTRL + C & CTRL + V copy paste · Issue #602 · mintty/mintty](https://github.com/mintty/mintty/issues/602)